-yprus's economic freedom score is 72.2, making its economy the 17th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.1 point from last year, and Cyprus is ranked 11th out of 44 countries in the Europe region.
+yprus's economic freedom score is 73.2, making its economy the 19th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.0 point from last year, and Cyprus is ranked 11th out of 44 countries in the Europe region.
 The country's economic freedom score is higher than the world and regional averages.
-Cyprus's economy is considered "mostly free" according to the 2024 Index.
+Cyprus's economy is considered "mostly free" according to the 2025 Index.

 Cyprus's relatively sound foundations of economic freedom are sustained by a generally well-functioning judicial system.
 The overall freedom to start, operate, and close a business is relatively well maintained within the regulatory framework, and there is no minimum capital requirement.
-Public debt is moderate compared to that of other European economies, but an increasing level of public spending is eroding respect for the principle of limited government.
+Although public debt is moderate compared to that of other European economies, the level of public spending is eroding respect for the principle of limited government.
 Services such as tourism, finance, shipping, and real estate account for more than 80 percent of GDP.